Troilus: Reinventing the love story

 Troilus is rewarded a rare happy ending in the early Doctor Who story The Myth Makers.
 The script was written by Donald Cotton who had previously adapted Greek tales for the BBC Third Programme.
 The general tone is one of high comedy combined with a "genuine atmosphere of doom, danger and chaos" with the BBC website listing A Funny Thing Happened on the Way to the Forum as an inspiration together with Chaucer, Shakespeare, Homer and Virgil.
 Troilus is again an andropais "seventeen next birthday" described as "looking too young for the military garb".
-Both "Cressida" and "Diomede" are the assumed names of the Doctor's companions.
+Both "Cressida" and "Diomede" are the assumed names of the Doctor's companions Vicki and Steven.
 Thus Troilus' jealousy of Diomede, whom he believes also loves Cressida, is down to confusion about the real situation.
 In the end "Cressida" decides to leave the Doctor for Troilus and saves the latter from the fall of Troy by finding an excuse to get him away from the city.
-In a reversal of the usual story, he is able to avenge Hector by killing Achilles when they meet outside Troy.
-(The story was originally intended to end more conventionally, with "Cressida", despite her love for him, apparently abandoning him for "Diomede", but the producers declined to renew co-star Maureen O'Brien's contract, requiring that her character Vicki be written out.)
+In a reversal of the usual story, he is able to avenge Hector by killing Achilles: they meet outside Troy and the Greek hero, despite being more than a match for the young Trojan, catches his heel on some vegetation and stumbles.
+Subsequently the two lovers join up with Aeneas, implying a role in the events of The Aeneid.
+The story was originally intended to end more conventionally, with "Cressida", despite her love for him, apparently abandoning him for "Diomede", but the producers declined to renew co-star Maureen O'Brien's contract, requiring that her character Vicki be written out.